 As we mentioned earlier, substance abuse rewires the brain.
 This doesn’t just shift our priorities but it also shifts our sense of joy.

 In many cases, those of us who struggle with addiction find that activities that once brought us joy no longer hold interest.
 Drugs and alcohol light up the reward centers in the brain that allow us to feel temporarily satisfied or fulfilled.
 On the journey to recovery, it is important to find new and healthy ways to feel that sense of satisfaction, fulfillment, and joy.

 The old saying, “Happiness is best when shared,” tends to ring true with many of our clients.
 By re-learning to socialize while sober, BTG clients can begin to explore a variety of activities and find what brings them joy.
 These activities, from painting to hiking to sharing meals with others, can all be found outside of BTG so that you can experience that newfound joy for years to come.

 Everyone who is recovering from substance abuse has a different path to walk down.
 However, most clients find that recovery is easier to navigate and produces lasting effects when that path isn’t traveled alone.
 That’s why here at BTG, community in recovery is one of our core components.

-BTG offers residential treatment programs and outpatient programs for both drug and alcohol rehabilitation.
+BTG offers residential substance abuse treatment in Virginia and outpatient programs for both drug and alcohol rehabilitation.
 We are located in the beautiful Shenandoah Valley, where we have been successfully treating clients since 2000.
 To find out more about programs, admissions, and our facilities, contact us today.